 - About Us

 - Creating Support

 - My Account

 Moses Dickson was born on this date in 1824.
 He was a Black abolitionist, soldier, and minister.

-Despite the general animosity toward them, some free blacks were able to overcome many of the obstacles.
+Despite the general animosity toward them, some free Blacks were able to overcome many of the obstacles.
 Dickson’s efforts aided the Underground Railroad until the Civil War began.
 Then he enlisted in the Union Army.
 Dickson later became an ordained minister of the African Methodist Episcopal Church & preached at several churches in the St. Louis area.
 He was one of the founders of Lincoln Institute, which is now Lincoln University in Jefferson City, Missouri.
-He organized the International Order of Twelve Knights & Daughters of Tabor (a Black philanthropic organization) in 1872.
+He added the International Order of Twelve Knights & Daughters of Tabor (a Black philanthropic organization) in 1872.